 The light of young people2 Kings 10:1-11:21

-Every year in the UK there are Christian summer festivals for young people.
+Until the recent COVID-19 epidemic, every year in the UK there are Christian summer festivals for young people.
 Tens of thousands attend these youth events.
 Pippa and I had the privilege of visiting one of them.
 It was so exciting to see the faith, passion and enthusiasm of these young people.
 It is a great sign of hope for the future.
 It is a bright light on the horizon.
 However bad things look, there is hope that the next generation will do better.

 If you think you are living in a dark world, study this passage and you will see that there have been times in history that are just as bad, or even worse.

 This was another dark period in the history of the people of Israel.
 It was a time when horrific events took place, such as the slaughter of the seventy princes whose heads were stacked in two piles at the city gates (10:7–8).
 And there were other massacres as well (v.17, MSG).
 Jehu was praised for not behaving like the worst of the kings of Israel, King Ahab.
 In particular, Jehu destroyed Baal worship in Israel.